felangel/mason/packages/mason_cli/README.md

     --version    Print the current version.

 Available commands:
-  add       Adds a brick from a local or remote source. bundle    Generates a bundle from a brick template. cache     Interact with mason cache. get       Gets all bricks in the nearest mason.yaml. init      Initialize mason in the current directory. list      Lists installed bricks. login     Log into brickhub.dev. logout    Log out of brickhub.dev. make      Generate code using an existing brick template. new       Creates a new brick template. publish   Publish the current brick to brickhub.dev. remove    Removes a brick. update    Update mason.
+  add        Adds a brick from a local or remote source. bundle     Generates a bundle from a brick template. cache      Interact with mason cache. get        Gets all bricks in the nearest mason.yaml. init       Initialize mason in the current directory. list       Lists installed bricks. login      Log into brickhub.dev. logout     Log out of brickhub.dev. make       Generate code using an existing brick template. new        Creates a new brick template. publish    Publish the current brick to brickhub.dev. remove     Removes a brick. unbundle   Generates a brick template from a bundle. update     Update mason.

 Run "mason help <command>" for more information about a command.
 ```